18+ | commercial content | begambleaware.org

-Below you will find a round up and my early preferred bet choices for each of the main fights scheduled.
-Bet365 have a good range of markets for the events.
+Below you will find a roundup and my early preferred bet choices for each of the main fights scheduled.
+Bet365 has a good range of markets for the events.
 All bets and markets mentioned were readily available when this post was written.
 If you haven’t got an account you can register for one from the link below.

 UFC 249 Main Fight previews

 Tony Ferguson v Justin Gaethje (Lightweight title fight)

 Although not held in the same esteem as Khabib, Justin Gaethje is a worthy opponent for “El Cucuy”, Tony Ferguson.
 Both fighters like to fight on their feet and work on the theory of attacking is the best form of defense.
 It should make for an exciting fight that Ferguson goes into as favourite in the betting markets.

 This is partly due to the fact that Gaethje is the replacement fighter, but also due to Ferguson’s more credible ground game.
 Ferguson likes fighting with his fists, but he has won just as many fights with a chokehold.
 He is a wriggly character who is not afraid to attempt to wrap his opponent up on the floor.
 Gaethje has shown a reluctance in his career to fighting this way.
 This may well be his downfall.
 However, Gaethje does come from a wrestling background.
 If he were to find it in himself to drop the brawler style and revert back to his roots, he could well catch Ferguson unawares.